lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	  the expressions used to derive these newly derived quantities.
 The new columns are highlighted in blue.

-    The "Table Columns" window showing all the new columns at the bottom of the table column list.
+    **Figure 13:** The "Table Columns" window showing all the new columns at the bottom of the table column list.
 The new columns are highlighted in blue.

 **2.9.**  Click on the "Display table cell data" icon in the main TOPCAT window (as in Step 2.3 above).